ccnmtl/compiled3/content/articles/wrap-up-2021.md

 Our team develops both software and media for the teaching and learning community, so, we posted in CompilED three articles on the work in media production.
-We shared what we learned in developing many of our software projects, securing our infrastructure, and also touched upon the processes involved in user stories and experience.
+We shared what we learned in developing many of our software projects, securing our infrastructure, and also touching upon the processes involved in user stories and experience.

-And we’ll begin the new year year in resolution to continue our efforts in advancing the culture and innovation in teaching and learning.
+And we’ll begin the new year year with a resolution to continue our efforts in advancing the culture and innovation in teaching and learning.
 Onward and upward!